mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 * Generates a password if none exists.
 * Creates and saves the Joomla user.
-* Returns the new user’s ID.
+* Returns the new user's ID.

 [00:06:41](https://www.youtube.com/watch?v=xY9TWQrF8AQ&t=00h06m41s)